alexivkin/SARDELKA/README.md

 ```

 Verify that the proper network is specified in `backup.config`  or IF, ROUTERIP and ROUTERMAC variables and restart the network manager

+## Restoring

+1. Clone this repo
+1. Restore the e2ee keys, configure the ssh keys
+1. if using nfs, install the nfs client, e.g `apt install nfs-common`
+1. `mkdir /media/backups`
+1. If you are using e2ee, run `backup-mounter <system-name>`
+1. Edit `./restore` and run it

 ## Monitoring and maintaining backups